0

 The facade is decorated with statues by Giovanni Marchiori.
 On the left Gerard de Csanád (Gerardo Sagredo) and Gregorio Barbarigo; On the right, Lorenzo Giustiniani and Pietro Orseolo.
 In the center above the entrance door: San Rocco heals the victims of the plague by Giovanni Maria Morlaiter.

-Text imported from Wikipedia article "San Rocco, Venice" and modified on 02 June 2020 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "San Rocco, Venice" and modified on June 2, 2020 according to the CC-BY-SA 4.0 International license.

 Participants